konstructio/kubefirst-docs/docs/explore/certificates.md

 ### Backup and Restore Certificates

 Certificates requests for certs provided by LetsEncrypt are rate limited, and Kubefirst can also help in that regard!
-We have two features to [backupSSL](../tooling/kubefirst-cli.md) and [restoreSSL](../tooling/kubefirst-cli.md) certificates.
+We have two features to backup SSL and restore SSL certificates.
 When a new installation is started, one of the functionalities is to backup your SSL certificates at your AWS account on an S3 bucket followed by `k1 + your-domain-name`.

 **Practical use case scenario:**